martinber/noaa-apt/docs/how-it-works.md

 carrier frequency:

 ![AM demodulation formula]({{ site.baseurl }}/images/demodulation.png)

-Where theta is the AM carrier frequency divided by the sample rate.

 I couldn't find the theory behind that method, looks similar to I/Q demodulation.
 I was able to reach that final expression (which is used by